 So sentiment is not the answer.
 In a way, using the simple emoji is a better alternative - giving the customer the opportunity to tell us how they felt.

 I have been investigating the elusive space of emotions measurement for a while, and indeed I have already blogged about the importance of emotions and understanding the customer’s emotional state.
 Over the last few months, I have had the pleasure of spending quite a bit of time discussing this area with Morris Pentel.
-He seems to me a bit like the ‘crazy professor’ from the movie Back to the Future, putting his science and knowledge to work to achieve the impossible and turn back time, or in his case, ‘turn emotions into maths’.
+He reminds me a bit of the ‘crazy professor’ from the movie Back to the Future, putting his science and knowledge to work to achieve the impossible and turn back time, or in Morris’s case, ‘turn emotions into maths’.
 While his ‘emotions machine’ to take us to the future may not be fully built yet, I do believe that his theories and pragmatic approach are extremely thought provoking and ground breaking – and I do share his views about the flaws of NPS and other current CX metrics.

 His challenges in terms of NPS as a metric are simple.
 Just ask yourself: How many things in your life are a perfect 10?
 What is the difference between a 9 and an 8?
 What is the opposite of ‘recommend’?

 Even only based on these, the case for NPS as a metric starts to shake.
 But if you add to it its inability to reflect the customer’s emotional state, then it crumbles altogether.

 Morris’s e-score methodology addresses these concerns and provides an alternative way to measure CX using a balanced OK-centric scale and different layers of emotional engagement and importance.
 I’m excited to be working with him to build on these theories and create a scalable business methodology, so get in touch today to discuss and see how it can help you change the way you look at your customer experience.